CuiLabCIBR/Adolescent_EF_Mental_Health/README.md

 + `Step4_interaction/`: Scripts for analyzing age-varying interaction effects.
   + `Step4_EF_psy_int_post_slope_compare.R`: R script for fitting varying-coefficient models to analyze age-specific associations.

++ `Step5_correlation/`: Scripts for analyzing the correlation between EF deviations and mental health symptoms.
+  + `Step5_2_1_1_select_parameter_Flanker.R`: R script for selecting model parameters(distribution family) of ABCD dataset.
+  + `Step5_2_1_2_select_parameter_Flanker.R`: R script for selecting model parameters(degrees of freedom) of ABCD dataset.
+  + `Step5_2_2_bootstrap_Flanker.R`: R script for bootstrap analysis to determine reliability and stability of the GAMLSS fitted trajectories of ABCD dataset.
+  + `Step5_2_3_model_evaluate_Flanker.Rmd`: R Markdown files for model evaluation, sensitivity analyses, and visualization of normative trajectories for ABCD flanker task.
+  + `Step5_2_4_construct_model_Flanker.R`: R script for constructing the final normative model and calculating deviation scores for flanker task.
+  + `Step5_2_5_plot_Normativemodel_Flanker.R`: R script for plotting the GAMLSS normative curve of ABCD datasets.
+  + `Step5_3_EF_psychiatry_corr_flanker.R`: R script for correlation and slope analysis between EF deviation scores(flanker task) and mental health outcomes.
+  + `Step4_EF_psy_int_flanker_compare.R`: R script for fitting varying-coefficient models to analyze age-specific associations with random effects considered.

 + `functions/`: Contains custom R functions used across different analysis steps.
   + `Compare_distributions_gamlss.R`: R functions to compare GAMLSS with different distributions and degrees of freedom for model selection.
   + `Construct_gamlss_set.R`: An R function to construct and return GAMLSS model objects and their performance metrics.
   + `gam_varyingcoefficients.R`: An R function for fitting a GAM with varying coefficients to model interaction effects.
   + `gamcog_withsmoothvar_deviation.R`: An R function to fit and evaluate the linear effects of a continuous variable while controlling for a smooth term.
+  + `gamm_varyingcoefficients.R`: An R function for fitting a GAMM with varying coefficients to model interaction effects.
+  + `gammcog_withsmoothvar_deviation.R`: An R function to fit and evaluate the linear effects and random effects of a continuous variable while controlling for a smooth term.

 ## Getting Started